+- The Applicant is proposing to replace the existing wood retaining wall with one made of stone running parallel to the existing wall.
+Once the new wall is completed, the old wall will be removed.
+The purpose of keeping the old wall is to maintain stability of the soil supporting the existing patio and house foundation while the new wall is constructed.
+Staff supports using this sequence of construction to prevent erosion during the construction into the adjacent tidal wetlands and the tidal waters of Breton Bay.
+The proposed work is entirely within the Critical Area Buffer. - In accordance with the CZO § 72.3.3.a(2)(c), mitigation is required at a ratio of 3:1 per square foot of the variance granted for permanent disturbance (stone wall) within the Critical Area Buffer of 48 sf or 144 sf.
+A 1:1 ratio is applied to the temporary disturbance of the site or 1,187 sf.
+Therefore, the total 1,331 sf of mitigation is to be provided by on site plantings.
+A planting agreement and plan will be required prior to the issuance of a building permit. - The Maryland Critical Area Commission provided a comment letter dated January 11, 2021, in which they refer to, and oppose the approval of, a "proposed partially inground spa."
+Ex.
+2, Att.
+4. A "spa" is technically a "swimming pool" as defined in CZO Section
-- According to the site plan provided by the Applicants, a 22' x 27' (594 square feet) garage addition to a single-family dwelling is proposed, resulting in a total of 1,554 square feet of soil disturbance. - In accordance with the CZO § 72.3.3.a(2)(c), mitigation is required at a ratio of 3:1 per square foot of the variance granted for permanent disturbance of 594 sf or 1,782 square feet.
-The temporary disturbance of 960 sf, which requires 1:1 mitigation and a 76 square feet credit for lot coverage removed and revegetated for a total of 2,666 sf of mitigation to be provided by on site plantings within the Buffer. - The St. Mary's Soil Conservation District and St. Mary's County Health Department approved the plan on June 24, 2020.
-LUGM reviewed the site plan in accordance with stormwater management requirements and exempted the site plan from stormwater management regulations on June 23, 2020 due to less than 5,000 sf of soil disturbance.
-Floodplain approval is pending a mon-conversion agreement. - The Maryland Critical Area Commission provided a comment letter dated August 14, 2020 Ex.
-2. Att, 3. - If the variance is granted, it shall lapse one year from the date of the grant of the variance, if the Applicant has not obtained the building permit, per Section 24.8.1. - The following Attachments to the Staff Report were introduced: - #1: Standards Letter; - #2: Sheehan Subdivision, Plat Book 6/28; - #3: Critical Area Commission comments dated August 14, 2020;

-#4: Site Plan;

-#5: Location Map;

-#6: Zoning Map;

-#7: Critical Area Map;
+- 9, "Any structure intended for swimming or recreational bathing that contains water over 24 inches (610 mm) deep.
+This includes in-ground swimming pools and above-ground and on-ground hot tubs and spas."
+As stated above, "Variances for these structures cannot be granted."
+Therefore, the applicants removed the "spa" from their permit request. - The St. Mary's County Health Department approved the site plan on September 3, 2020.
+LUGM reviewed the site plan in accordance with stormwater management requirements and exempted the site plan on December 31, 2020 due to less than 5,000 sf of disturbance. - Removing the fence without first constructing a new fence and filling the space in between with soil could affect the stability of the house and soil. - Building permits must be obtained to construct the wall, and the wall will be inspected upon construction. - LUGM presented photos of the damage to the existing retaining wall and a rendering of the proposed stone retaining wall.
+Ex.
+3. - If the variance is granted, it shall lapse one year from the date of the grant of the variance, if the Applicant has not obtained the building permit, per Section 24.8.1. - The following Attachments to the Staff Report were introduced: - #1: Standards Letter; - #2: Sheehan Subdivision, Plat Book 6/28; - #3: Critical Area Commission comments dated August 14, 2020; - #4: Site Plan; - #5: Location Map; - #6: Zoning Map; - #7: Critical Area Map;